grandeurdev/arduino-sdk/README.md

 Device myDevice;

 void summaryUpdatedCallback(JSONObject result) {
-  // When summary update occurs on the Cloud, this function extracts the updated values of
+  // When summary update occurs on Grandeur, this function extracts the updated values of
   // voltage and current, and sets the corresponding pins.
   Serial.println("Summary update occurred!\n");
   int voltage = updatedSummary["voltage"];